-Christopher Cunningham is a doctoral candidate from the Department of Political Science.
-He is also a Lecturer of Comparative Politics courses and Co-Chair of the Political Science Graduate Student Association.
-At the university level, Chris is a Vice President of Graduate Student Government (GSG) and previously served as a Senator from 2008 to 2010.
+Christopher Cunningham was a doctoral candidate from the Department of Political Science.
+He was also a Lecturer of Comparative Politics courses and Co-Chair of the Political Science Graduate Student Association.
+At the university level, Chris was a Vice President of Graduate Student Government (GSG) and previously served as a Senator from 2008 to 2010.

 Chris is also a two-time participant in the US State Department’s Critical Languages Scholarship program, which offers intensive language training overseas.
 As part of this program, he lived in Chandigarh, India during the summers of 2009 and 2010, studying and speaking Punjabi.
 He wrote about his experiences in the fall 2010 edition of the Political Science newsletter.